An approach to BPS black hole microstate counting in an N=2 STU model: Quantum entropy function for the STU model of Sen and Vafa

 The coefficients $\beta_{m,n} $ satisfy the following recursion relation (with $m,n \geq 2$),

 with $\beta_{1,n} = \beta_{m,1} \equiv 0$.
 Note that the terms in the bracket of $\beta_{m,n}$ are related to triangular numbers.

-In this paper we will focus on the two first sectors displayed in \eqref{Inexp}, since \cite{CdWM} only computed explicit expressions for the coefficients in these two sectors.
+In this paper we will focus on the two first sectors displayed in \eqref{Inexp}, with the coefficients given by \eqref{coefficientsalphanmn}.
 Both series are convergent, as we will show in appendix \ref{sec:jacfor}.
 The quantity $\Xi (z, S, \Upsilon)$ will play a role in the microstate counting proposal for large BPS black holes in section \ref{sec:microstatesec}.

 The expansion \eqref{Inexp} in powers of $I_n$ may look unfamiliar.
 In appendix \ref{sec:jacfor}, we discuss another example of such an expansion, namely the expansion of $\ln \vartheta_2^8 (S,z)$.